Chikyu Sentai Fiveman

-Chikyu Sentai Fiveman (地球戦隊ファイブマン, Chikyū Sentai Faibuman) is a Japanese Tokusatsu television series.
-It was Toei Company's fourteenth installment of the Super Sentai metaseries.
-It aired on TV Asahi from March 2, 1990, to February 8, 1991, with a total of 48 episodes replacing Kousoku Sentai Turboranger and was replaced by Chōjin Sentai Jetman.
+Chikyu Sentai Fiveman (地球戦隊ファイブマン, Chikyū Sentai Faibuman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the fourteenth installment of Super Sentai.
+Directed by Takao Nagaishi, Masao Minowa, Kiyoshi Arai and Shohei Tojo, it stars Toshiya Fuji, Kei Shindachiya, Ryouhei Kobayashi, Kazuko Miyata, Keiko Hayase, Chika Matsui, Takeshi Ishikawa, Shunsaku Kudo, Hatsue Nishi, Motoko Watanabe and Kihachiro Uemura.
+It aired from March 2, 1990 to February 8, 1991, replacing Kousoku Sentai Turboranger and was replaced by Chōjin Sentai Jetman.
 The names given by Toei for international distribution are Fiveman or Sky Rangers.

 It was released by Shout!
 Factory on Region 1 DVD on September 6, 2022, as part of Shout!
 Factory's new partnership with Hasbro.
 It originally was teased to be released in 2019.
 This is the second Super Sentai series to be officially released in North America that does not have a Power Rangers counterpart.
 The first one released was Chōjin Sentai Jetman, which was the series that came out the year following Fiveman.
 Jetman was released in the region on September 25, 2018.

 Plot

 In 1970, Doctor Hoshikawa was researching how to transform the planet Sedon into a green, lush world, testing it by attempting to grow flowers.
-On the day the first flower bloomed, the Zone Empire launched an assault on the planet, separating him and his wife from their five children.
-Arthur G6 took the five children back to Earth and raised them while after the attack, Doctor Hoshikawa safely went to the Planet P16 Milky Way.
+On the day the first flower bloomed, the Zone Empire launched an assault on the planet.
+Before separating him and his wife from their five children, Arthur G6 took Doctor Hoshikawa, his wife and their five children back to Earth after Zone destroyed the Planet P16 Milky Way.

 Twenty years later, the five are now teachers at the same school, the Newtown Elementary School (Newtown Shougakko).
 The Galactic Imperial Army Zone led by Empress Meadow and Captain Garoa now prepares to invade Earth as its thousandth target to destroy for immortality of Empress Meadow (it was later revealed that Empress Meadow is an illusion used by Vulgyre, their base which is also a gigantic lifeform monster to manipulate them to be a "god").
 As they begin the attack, three vehicles appear and counter the offensive.
 Five warriors descend from the vehicles and confront Zone.

-The Hoshikawa siblings have been developing the Fiveman technology and training hard upon the possibility of Zone invading Earth.
+The Hoshikawa siblings have been developing the Fiveman technology by their parents and training hard upon the possibility of Zone invading Earth.
 Now the five siblings are ready to battle with the familiar foes as Fiveman.

 Characters

 Fivemen

-The Fivemen transformed: (L-R) Gaku, Ken, Fumiya, Kazumi, and Remi.
+The Fivemen transformed.
+From left to right: Gaku, Ken, Fumiya, Kazumi, and Remi Hoshikawa.

-The eponymous Fivemen is the first Super Sentai group to consist entirely of siblings.
-The five siblings of the Hoshikawa Family (星川家, Hoshikawa-ke) (three brothers and two sisters) were separated from their parents during a sudden Zone attack, sent to board a ship along with Arthur G6 to be raised and learn of the Fiveman technology.
+The eponymous Fivemen is the first Super Sentai team to consist entirely of siblings.
+The five siblings of the Hoshikawa Family (星川家, Hoshikawa-ke), which consist of three brothers and two sisters, were separated from their parents during a sudden Zone attack, sent to board a ship along with Arthur G6 to be raised and learn of the Fiveman technology.
 They pose as teachers at New Town School, planting a garden of Sidon Flowers which they brought from planet Sidon.